brandonocasey/habitat/README.md

 	* redirect to variables for unit tests. using > or | if possible
 	* better tests for one_time_question
 * Implement something to auto run unit tests on git
-* habitat_add_plugin should report errors not clone repo
 * Find out what variables plugin authors need